shamim565/shamim565/README.md

 ### 🚀 Sr. Backend Developer | Python, Django, DRF & Web3 Specialist

-I am a Software Developer with over 3.5 years of experience in building and scaling high-performance web applications.
+I am a Backend Developer with over 3.5 years of experience in building and scaling high-performance web applications.
 My expertise lies in Python, Django, and Web3, with a strong focus on backend architecture, API design, and performance optimization.
 I have a track record of delivering systems that handle millions of requests and integrating cutting-edge blockchain solutions to enhance efficiency and reduce costs.
 I am passionate about writing clean, maintainable code and solving complex problems.

 ---